ibm-cloud-architecture/CSMO-ICP/prometheus/README.md

 Prometheus has several components for the collection of Time Series Data, an Alert Manager and a central Prometheus Server which scrapes  and stores the data.
 The data is visualized using a Grafana instance.

 The Prometheus and Grafana stacks are deployed by default when ICP is installed, unless the value of **disabled_management_services** is changed from default in [config.yaml](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/config_yaml.html)
 If you've configured ICP to use a [management node](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/hosts.html) then the stack will be deployed on that node.
 Otherwise they will co-exist with the rest of the workloads.

-Within the ICP GUI, you can see the Prometheus/Grafana Deployments, Services and ConfigMaps using the **main menu**->**Platform** and then choose the component you are interested in.
+Within the ICP GUI, you can see the Prometheus/Grafana Deployments, Services and ConfigMaps by selecting **main menu**->**Platform** and then the component type you are interested in.
-Filter by *monitoring* and *alert* to see the components.
+Filter by *monitoring* (and *alert* too in the case of ConfigMaps) to see the components that are dedicated to monitoring ICP.

 ![Deployments](images/deployments.png)

 You can also see the components using the command line interface: